Agapio7/Voice-Clone-Text-to-speech-Synthesis/README.md

 # Voice clone: Text to Speech Synthesis

+## Overview of Speech Synthesis

+Speech synthesis is the artificial production of human speech.The quality of a speech synthesizer is judged by its similarity to the human voice, and by its ability to be understood.

+A text-to-speech system is composed of two parts: a **front-end** and a **back-end**.

+The front-end  first  converts raw text containing symbols like numbers and abbreviations into the equivalent of written-out words which are called text normalization, pre-processing, or tokenization.
+The front-end then assigns phonetic transcriptions to each word, and divides and marks the text into prosodic units, like phrases, clauses, and sentences called text-to-phoneme or grapheme-to-phoneme conversion.
+Phonetic transcriptions and prosody information together make up the symbolic linguistic representation that is output by the front-end.

+Lastly, the back-end—often known to as the synthesizer—then converts the symbolic linguistic representation into sound.

+ ## Real Voice Clone project Architecture

 This project is an implementation of   [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis(SV2TTS)](https://arxiv.org/abs/1806.04558) with a vocoder that works in real-time.
 Its a neural network-based system for text-to-speech (TTS) synthesis generate speech audio in the voice of different speakers, including those unseen during training.SV2TTS has a three-stage deep learning framework that allows to create a numerical representation of a voice from a few seconds of audio, and to use it to condition a text-to-speech model trained to generalize to new voices.

 It consists of three independently trained components: